by Susan Schachter July 27, 2023 3 min read

 If you’re among the nearly half of American adults who have received a diagnosis of hypertension, you may recall that one of the first things your healthcare professional told you was to limit your sodium intake (as discussed in our previous blog post).
 However, there is also an abundance of research linking an increased incidence of hypertension with low levels of potassium—so much so that researchers are now suggesting that naturally increasing your potassium levels may be as important as decreasing your sodium levels.

-Potassium’s roles in our body are numerous.
+The role potassium plays in our body are numerous and the heart is no different.
 In terms of hypertension, there are two I’d emphasize:

 1) Potassium has the ability to lessen the effects of sodium.
 The more potassium we eat, the more sodium we pass out of our body through urine.